-Bounded by Highway 237, an active Hindu temple, and residential uses, the site plan responds to and respects the existing residential, civic, and commercial context.
+Bounded by Highway 237, a busy temple, and low-scale residential uses, the site plan responds to and respects the existing residential, civic, and commercial context.
 Elements on the site are organized to promote an environment for healthy living, to cultivate a sense of community, and to maximize connection to the landscape.

 Edwina Benner Plaza is named after the first female mayor in California.
 Benner was mayor of Sunnyvale from 1924 to 1926 and again from 1937 to 1938.